yfnaji/xLog/README.md

 <h2 id="errors">Raising Errors</h2>

-You can also use `xLog` to raise errors by setting `func` as an exception class:
+You can also use `xLog` to raise errors by setting `func` to an exception class:

 ```
 from xlog import xLog